Thermal Stabilization pipes

 On-Site Heat Treatment Service:

-Thermal Stabilization
+Stabilization

 Depletion occurs at the boundaries of the HAZ and this significantly reduces the grain boundary corrosion resistance.
-Thermal Stabilization involves heating the alloy to higher temperatures and maintaining the desired temperature for a set amount of time.
+Stabilization heat treatment involves heating the alloy to higher temperatures and maintaining the desired temperature for a set amount of time.
 This allows the alloy to begin to form other carbides (such as titanium or columbian carbides) for the chromium carbides to remain in solution within the alloy as those carbides hold preferentiality.
 This form of heat treatment is generally only done on alloys that are already chemically stabilized as titanium or columbian carbides generally do not hold preference over chromium carbides unless chemically stabilized.

 Other On-site Heat Treatment Services We Provide: